 Travelling to Canada?
-Here's what you need to know about Canadian food... there is no Canadian food.
+Here's what you need to know about Canadian food: there is no Canadian food.

 Let me explain.

-In Italy you have pasta, pastries and espresso; the UK draws images of fish and chips, pints and Shepard's Pie; while in Korea there is kimchi, rice and more kimchi.
+In Italy you have pasta, pastries, and espresso; the UK evokes images of fish and chips, pints and Shepard's Pie; while in Korea there is kimchi, rice, and more kimchi.
 But when someone asks me what Canadian food is, I am always at a loss.

-Yes, we have the fast food chains from the US — burgers, pizza etc. — and our Canadian chain Tim Hortons is full of donuts, sandwiches, wraps, coffee, cookies and muffins.
-But, we also have sushi, steak, sir-frys, tacos, perogies, fish and chips, pasta, kimchi, fried chicken — I think you get the point.
+Yes, we have fast food chains selling burgers, pizza etc. — and our Canadian chain Tim Hortons is full of donuts, sandwiches, wraps, coffee, cookies, and muffins.
+But, we also have sushi, steak, stir-frys, tacos, perogies, fish and chips, pasta, kimchi, fried chicken — I think you get the point.

 The wonderful thing about living in a country that is made up of different people and different cultures from all over the world is that we get to taste the culinary flavours of all of these places, and fuse them together to make our own creations.
 This is something that I took for granted until I lived in other places and realized how limited the day-to-day food choices were.

 I am Ukrainian on my dad's side, so homemade perogies have been a part of my diet since I was a kid, but my mom's side is largely from the UK and so more traditional meat-and-potatoes types of meals were what we ate when we had dinner with them.

-What is Canadian food?
+So, what is Canadian food?
 All food!
 It is a cornucopia of flavours, influences and delicious fusions from all over the globe — bon appetit!